jgewirtzman/ecotypes_drying/README.md

 ## Project Overview

-This repository contains the analysis code for a study examining how Arctic tundra grasses respond to different soil moisture conditions.
+This repository contains the analysis code for a study examining how Arctic tundra plants respond to different soil moisture conditions.
 The experiment collected tussocks from three sites along a latitudinal gradient (Sagwon, Toolik Lake, and Coldfoot) and subjected them to three water treatments (Wet, Dry, and Deep) in a common garden experiment.

 ### Measurements analyzed:
 - Soil moisture dynamics